-If for whatever reason this epic combo isn’t for you then the individual elements should also be considered.
-The right nut butters are filled with healthy fats, protein and crammed full of energy so are a hikers best friend.
-Jam is full of sugar for when you need a quick energy boost and bread is a slow releasing carb to keep you going all day.
+BONUS TIP: you can also enjoy the elements individually if you don’t want them together.
+The right nut butters are filled with healthy fats, protein and crammed full of energy – a hiker’s best friend.
+Jam is full of sugar for when you need a quick energy boost and bread is a slow-releasing carb to keep you going all day.

 Salt does have a special place especially if you’re hiking in the heat and losing all those vital minerals in your sweat.
-Salt is also mighty vital for human survival so when hiking you need to replenish all the salt you’re losing when, especially if like J, you sweat for the whole of humanity.
+Especially, if like J, you sweat for the whole of humanity!

-Our advice, don’t eat salted nuts at the beginning of your hike, they’ll just dehydrate you which is counter productive.
+Our advice: don’t eat salted nuts at the beginning of your hike, they’ll just dehydrate you.
 This is particularly important when hiking in the heat as you’ll be sweating even more and you don’t want to drain all your water when you’ve only just started.
-Instead save grazing on these savoury snacks until the end of your hike when you’re craving some salty goodness!
+Instead, save grazing on these savoury snacks until the end of your hike or past the hardest points when you’re craving some salty goodness!

 There’s a whole variety of brands on the market and this will differ depending on where you are in the world.
-Biscuits are a good choice for a quick injection of oomph whilst hiking as they’re loaded with sugar, and they’re pretty yummy.
-Be careful with sweet treats as they’re not very healthy and relying on these as a vegan hiking snack may counteract the health benefits of the hike!
+Biscuits are a good choice for a quick injection of oomph as they’re loaded with sugar and they’re pretty yummy.
+Be careful with sweet treats as they’re not very healthy and relying on them as a vegan hiking snack may counteract the health benefits of the hike!

 Also, as you probably know, be sure to check the label as some varieties may contain animal products.

 The world of fruit is so versatile and some are more practical to take hiking than others.
-Here you have to use your noggin a little and realise that taking a kilo of blueberries and a watermelon, although delicious, isn’t the best idea when climbing a mountain.
+Taking a kilo of blueberries and a watermelon, although delicious, isn’t the best idea when climbing a mountain.

 Fruits such as apples and oranges are a good idea for a short hike as they don’t bruise easily and are refreshing to sink your teeth into on a hot day.

 Bananas are also a great choice as they’re brimming with nutrients and their potassium will help you fight cramp.
-Again these are tricky for long distant hikes as you know as well as I do that bananas don’t travel well.
+Again, these are tricky for long distant hikes as they don’t travel well.
 Better yet, mash some into your homemade flapjacks and you’ve got the best vegan hiking food on the menu!

 The Best Vegan Hiking Food for Adventure-Driven Herbivores